 Each LIVE database represents a very large effort in terms of intellectual design, vision science, video engineering, and manpower.
 These databases were created under carefully controlled psychometric conditions in the LIVE picture quality laboratory, which has engaged hundreds of diverse human subjects over the years in subjective quality studies in order to collect several hundred thousand human judgments of picture quality.
 These have resulted in the most widely-used and respected picture quality data in the world.
 The latest innovation, the just-released LIVE study, the new “In the Wild” Challenge Database, engaged more than 8,000 online human subjects to collect more than 350,000 human judgments of picture quality, in a move away from the controlled lab setting and reflective of mobile user behavior.

 Many key innovations have been introduced in the LIVE public-domain picture quality databases.
-These include the first mobile and streaming “QoE” databases, which account for the perception in variations of Television or Internet bitrate, channel conditions, and adaptive protocols such as HTTP and DASH; the first 3D picture quality databases for assessing the perception of distortions on 3D visual signals; the first “video flicker” database (also new in 2016) that directly addresses one of the most annoying video distortions, and a unique database that allows the study of multiple interacting distortions.
+These include the first mobile and streaming “QoE” databases, which account for the perception in variations of Television or Internet bitrate, channel conditions, and adaptive protocols such as HTTP and DASH; the first 3D picture quality databases for assessing the perception of distortions on 3D visual signals; the first “video flicker” database (also new in 2016) that directly addresses one of the most annoying video distortions; the first truly large-scale crowdsourced picture and video quality databases; and a unique database that allows the study of multiple interacting distortions.
 The results of these studies have allowed researchers, scientists, and developers to profoundly deepen their understanding of the perception of picture quality.
-They have also led to the creation, testing, comparison and validation of the world’s leading picture quality measurement tools, including the Primetime Emmy Award-winning Structural Similarity (SSIM) video quality measurement tool, and the Motion-tuned Video Integrity Evaluator (MOVIE) video quality measurement tool.
+They have also led to the creation, testing, comparison and validation of the world’s leading picture quality measurement tools, including such commercially successful models as the Primetime Emmy Award-winning Structural Similarity (SSIM) and MS-SSIM video quality measurement tools, the Visual Information Fidelity (VIF) index, the Motion-tuned Video Integrity Evaluator (MOVIE) video quality measurement tool, and the Natural Image Quality Evaluator (NIQE).

-Both SSIM and MOVIE are currently heavily commercialized into products and are relied on by nearly every broadcast encoder and statistical multiplexer manufacturer, e.g., Arris, Ericson, Harmonic, Cisco, Envivio, RGB Networks, etc., who use them daily to ensure the products they build deliver the best possible video quality.
-Most broadcast and cable program originators, including AT&T, Comcast, Discovery, Stars, NBC, FOX, Showtime, Turner, BT, and PBS use SSIM and MOVIE to test the products they buy, the infrastructure they own, and the quality of video content delivered to tens of millions of US viewers daily.
-Since at least 2009 and continuing today, SSIM and MOVIE are dominant video quality tools used by broadcast and post-production houses throughout the global TV industry: for example, satellite broadcasters DIRECTV, the Sky companies (Italy, UK, Brazil, India), Nine and Telstra in Australia, Oi and TV Globo in Brazil (and many others) use them daily to determine the quality of their channel line-ups.
-Television quality delivered daily to hundreds of millions of global viewers is established and maintained by SSIM/MOVIE quality tools that were developed on the LIVE Public-domain Subjective Picture Quality Databases.
+SSIM, MOVIE, VIF and NIQE are currently heavily commercialized into products and are relied on by nearly every broadcast encoder and statistical multiplexer manufacturer, e.g., Arris, Ericson, Harmonic, Cisco, Envivio, RGB Networks, etc., who use them daily to ensure the products they build deliver the best possible video quality.
+Most broadcast and cable program originators, including Netflix, AT&T, Comcast, Discovery, Stars, NBC, FOX, Showtime, Turner, BT, and PBS use SSIM, VIF, and NIQE to test the products they buy, the infrastructure they own, and the quality of video content delivered to tens of millions of US viewers daily.
+Since at least 2009 and continuing today, SSIM and VIF are dominant video quality tools used by broadcast and post-production houses throughout the global TV industry: for example, in Netflix’s VMAF quality assessment system, by satellite broadcasters DIRECTV, the Sky companies (Italy, UK, Brazil, India), Nine and Telstra in Australia, Oi and TV Globo in Brazil (and many others) use them daily to determine the quality of their channel line-ups.
+Television quality delivered daily to hundreds of millions of global viewers is established and maintained by SSIM/VIF/NIQE quality tools that were developed on the LIVE Public-domain Subjective Picture Quality Databases.
 These tools are commercialized and offered globally in picture quality systems by many companies including Video Clarity, Rodhe and Schwarz, National Instruments, SSIMWave, Intel, and many others.
-SSIM is also a basic measurement and comparison tool for testing and comparing MPEG-2, H.264, and HEVC video compression standard encoder implementation and protocols, and is typically the objective standard of quality (along with the hoary PSNR) in encoder “bakeoff” contests.
+SSIM is also a basic measurement and comparison tool for testing and comparing MPEG-2, H.264, and HEVC video compression standard encoder implementations and protocols, and is typically the objective standard of quality (along with the hoary PSNR) in encoder “bakeoff” contests.

 On release, the LIVE databases quickly became global de facto standard tools for Television (and other) picture quality model development and testing tasks, and remain so today.
 The overall corpus of LIVE subjective picture quality databases represents many years of sustained and continuing effort (each database requires > 6-12 months of effort from start to finish) and involves much more than conducting human subject tests.
 The scrupulous, detailed design of picture content relevant to Television, Internet, mobile and other applications requires a deep engineering knowledge of how to mathematically model and simulate or produce realistic video distortions, innovating realistic distortion patterns including packet loss patterns, compression artifacts such as H.264 and MPEG2 profiles, video rate control protocols and new video transport protocols such as HTTP and DASH, which are required to understand and create streaming video quality tools.
 The work requires a deep knowledge of the human visual perception of Television pictures and picture distortions in both 2D and in 3D and over time.